inuazh/news/readme.md

 ## How to open/run

-Go to the site folder in the file manager, click 2 times on the file index.html .
+Go to the site folder in the file manager, click 2 times on the file index.html.
+Or click https://inuazhjs.github.io/news/ I hope our news has distracted you